 Our puppy training starts at 3 days of age.
 When we tell that to most people they look at us in disbelieve.
-We start a series of daily exercises with each puppy at day three and continue them until their eyes and ears open.
+(Click on a picture to the right to see a slide show of some of our training methods.)
+The puppy training starts with a series of daily exercises with each puppy at day three and continues until their eyes and ears open around day 13 or 14.
 Then we gradually add more stimulation such as sounds, new toys, obstacles and different floor textures to name a few.

-This early neurological stimulation was developed by the military and referred to as “Bio Sensor” training.
-Based on their research, the military learned that early neurological stimulation exercises could have important and lasting effects such as:
+This early neurological stimulation was developed by the military and is referred to as “Bio Sensor” training.
+Based on their research, the military learned that early neurological stimulation exercises has important and lasting effects such as:

 If you would like more information on Early Neurological Stimulation I suggest the following resources: